HOLD.co

 Unicorn chasers often elevate narrative over numbers.
 When sky-high valuations arrive before product-market fit, the company becomes a promise factory powered by spreadsheets of projected users rather than paying customers.
 The founders must raise bigger rounds at ever-steeper prices just to sustain momentum, while early employees pin their net-worth expectations to stock-option strike prices that may never intersect with reality.

-Our filter is simpler: cash matters, margin matters, and profitable growth matters even more.
+Our filter is simpler: cash matters, margin matters, and profitable growth matters even more—the core discipline of cash-flow-focused investing rather than valuation storytelling.
 If a business can’t trace a clear path to self-funded operations within a reasonable window, we politely pass—no matter how compelling the origin story.

 The Hidden Costs of Hypergrowth

 The blitz-scale playbook teaches companies to “grow first, figure the economics out later.”
-That approach can work in winner-take-all markets with deep network effects, but it extracts a set of hidden costs that rarely show up on the Series B slide deck.
+That approach can work in winner-take-all markets with deep network effects, but it extracts a set of hidden costs—and erodes downside protection—that rarely show up on the Series B slide deck.

 Talent Drift and Cultural Debt